nislab/gensync/README.md

 The *Runner* can invoke any *GenSync* algorithm on arbitrary data (provided in `PARAM_FILE`), or can generate the random data.
-It also supports two reconciliation types (*e.g.,* one-time, and incremental).
+It also supports two reconciliation types (*i.e.,* one-time and incremental).
 The *Runner* can run the client and the server on the same machine, or can be run on two remote machines.